yogeshpaliyal/legal-professional-p/PRD.md

   - FileText for constitutional matters
   - UserCircle for human rights
   - Globe for NRI services
+  - Star for ratings in testimonials
+  - Quotes for testimonial design element
   - Phone, Envelope, MapPin for contact
   - QrCode for QR code section
   - Download for QR code downloads